What is CPD?

 - Improved career prospects with a strengthened and diverse skill base

 - Enhanced networking and peer support

 - Reduced liability exposure

-Does CPD come with a large financial cost?
+Does CPD come with a high financial cost?

-Completing the Board recommended 20 hours of CPD each financial year does not need to come at a large financial cost.
-CPD activity must be additional to the activities normally undertaken in the course or practice of architecture or architectural employment.
-Many architects are already undertaking CPD activities throughout the year which may be logged as an Informal CPD activity.
-Some examples include reading technical magazines, site visits, self directed study of practice notes, talks and presentations by peers and participation in professional practice committees and advisory groups.
+Completing the Board recommended 20 hours of CPD (mimimum 10 formal) each financial year does not need to come at a high financial cost.
+CPD activity must be additional to the activities undertaken in the course or practice of architecture or architectural employment.
+Many architects already undertake CPD activities throughout the year, which may be logged as an Informal CPD activity.
+Examples include reading technical magazines, site visits, self-directed study of practice notes, talks and presentations by peers and participation in professional practice committees and advisory groups.